-A full hostel newsletter is published twice a year and other information is posted as required.
-School newsletters are posted monthly.
-Parents receive emails from the Residential Manager on a weekly basis.
+Hostel news is included in the school Newsletter publication that is emailed out monthly, and other information is posted as required.
+Parents receive emails from the Residential Manager on a weekly basis and school emails are regularly sent to families as events require.